MicrosoftDocs/dynamics365smb-docs/business-central/production-how-to-create-work-center-calendars.md

     The left side of the matrix page lists the work centers that are set up.
 The right side shows a calendar displaying the available capacity values for each working day in the defined unit of measure, for example, **480** minutes.
 Each line represents the calendar of one work center.

     > [!NOTE]
-    >  You can also select to view the capacity values for each week or month by changing the selection in the **View By** field in the **Work Center Calendar** page.
+    >  You can also select to view the capacity values for each week or month by changing the selection in the **View By** field on the **Work Center Calendar** page.

     To reflect the new shop calendar as a line on the selected work center, it must first be calculated.